joniram/my-website/index.md

 <!-- # About -->
 <div>
 <p>
 I'm a researcher at the Cambridge Research Laboratory of Toshiba&nbsp;Europe.
-I'm passionate about cutting-edge technology in semiconductors, quantum information and machine intelligence.
+I'm passionate about cutting-edge technology in semiconductors, photonics and machine intelligence.
 Currently developing novel solid-state lidar sensors based on semiconductor photonic integrated circuits.
 </p>
 <p>
 My PhD research was completed back in 2020.
 During my PhD I developed quantum-dot-based LEDs suitable for quantum information applications, in particular for quantum communication.
-I also hold an MSc and a BSc from TU Munich, focussing on semiconductor physics.
+I also hold an MSc and a BSc from TU Munich, focussing on semiconductor physics and photonics.
 </p>
 </div>